mganss/ExcelMapper/README.md

 * Optionally let the mapper track objects
 * Map columns to properties through convention, attributes or method calls
 * Use custom or builtin data formats for numeric and DateTime columns
+* Map formulas or formula results depending on property type

 ## Read objects from an Excel file